sdunlap-afit/aceics/08_ladder_logic.md

 <img src="./img/ladderlogic6.png" width="700">
 </div><br/>

 Most other operations will either happen or not-happen depending on the inputs.
-This includes math operations, move operations, latch, unlatch, etc. If the input logic results in a low, then nothing will change.
+This includes math operations, move, latch, unlatch, etc. If the input logic results in a low, then nothing will change.

 <div align="center">
 <img src="./img/ladderlogic5.png" width="700">